JasonGuo0/AndroidApp_XBoxControllerStatusDisplay/README.md

 In the official guide, you can use

             InputDevice.MotionRange range = device.getMotionRange(MotionEvent.AXIS_X, event.getSource())
-to get the range of joystick positions, within which the position is regarded as zero.
-However, if you apply this to AXIS_BRAKE and AXIS_GAS, null will be return          (Should triggers don't consider the flat region) and skipping the code reading the trigger position.
+to get the threshold for non-zero joystick positions.
+However, if you apply this to AXIS_BRAKE and AXIS_GAS, null will be return (Shoulder triggers don't have thresholds) and skipping the code reading the trigger position.

 NOTE: